influxdata/telegraf/plugins/inputs/redfish/README.md

 # Redfish Input Plugin

-The `redfish` plugin gathers  metrics and status information about CPU temperature, Fanspeed, Powersupply, voltage, Hostname and Location details(datacenter,placement,rack and room) of Dell hardware servers for which redfish is enabled.
+The `redfish` plugin gathers  metrics and status information about CPU temperature, fanspeed, Powersupply, voltage, hostname and Location details(datacenter,placement,rack and room) of Dell hardware servers for which redfish is enabled.
-And also metrics like CPU temperature,Fanspeed, Powersupply and Hostname metrics for HP Hardware server(redfish should be enabled).
+And also metrics like CPU temperature,fanspeed, Powersupply and hostname metrics for HP Hardware server(redfish should be enabled).

 Note: Currently this plugin only supports DELL and HP servers.